Under the Microscope with David Baidal, M.D.

 A. It is both exciting and rewarding having been a part of the team that initially took care of those patients and now being able to see that those transplants have resulted in insulin independence for many years.
 The goal now is to identify what are the critical factors leading to long-term insulin independence so that these results are not limited to a small group of patients.

-A. There is an urgent need to identify an optimal transplantation site that will allow for better long-term results, minimize early islet loss, and allow for testing of novel techniques such as encapsulation of islets and/or immunomodulatory cells in order to minimize or eliminate the need for long-term immunosuppression.
+There is an urgent need to identify an optimal transplantation site that will allow for better long-term results, minimize early islet loss, and allow for testing of novel techniques such as encapsulation of islets and/or immunomodulatory cells in order to minimize or eliminate the need for long-term immunosuppression.
 The DRI has been actively involved in identifying such a site and received FDA approval to test the omentum as a novel islet transplantation site.
-This is a huge step in moving the field forward and I feel extremely fortunate of having returned to the DRI at the time where this trial had just started.
-Hopefully, results from this clinical trial may allowus to demonstrate that the omentum is a safe alternative to the liver for islet transplantation.
+This is a huge step in moving the field forward and I feel extremely fortunate to have returned to the DRI at the time when this trial had just started.
+Hopefully, results from this clinical trial may allow us to demonstrate that the omentum is a safe alternative to the liver for islet transplantation.